CalebPecka/ATAC-Seq-Pipeline/README.md

 # Requirements

-**Snakemake is the only required installation to run this pipeline.** Configuration files within this project will automatically be installed using Snakemake based on the dependencies that existed during the created of this project.
+**Snakemake is the only required installation to run this pipeline.** Configuration files within this project will automatically be installed using Snakemake based on the dependencies that existed during the creation of this project.
 In short, we automatically install all of the requirements for you, exactly when each script calls on a dependency.
 The following commands will install Snakemake to a separate environment for you:
   - conda install -n base -c conda-forge mamba
   - conda activate base
   - mamba create -c conda-forge -c bioconda -n snakemake snakemake